dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 }
 ```

-This will result in Open Sans being used througout the visualization.
+This will result in Open Sans being used througout the visualisation.

 `sans-serif` is also added the the list of fonts as a fallback in case Open Sans doesn’t load.